slackapi/bolt-js/examples/message-metadata/README.md

 ## Subscribe to Message Metadata events

-Go to the Events Subscription page from your app configuration, and subcribe to `message_metadata_deleted`, `message_metadata_posted`, and `message_metadata_updated` bot events.
+Go to the Events Subscription page from your app configuration, and subscribe to `message_metadata_deleted`, `message_metadata_posted`, and `message_metadata_updated` bot events.
 Additionally, go to the App Manifest page and update the `metadata subscriptions` like the following:

 ```
 settings: